Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Introduction

-In this paper, we propose \textbf{Equi-RO}, a novel framework for 4D mmWave radar odometry built upon equivariant neural networks.
-Compared with existing 4D mmWave radar odometry algorithms, we design a pre-processing pipeline to derive invariant Doppler features and construct a graph representation to mitigate noise and sparsity.
-The equivariant and invariant features are then processed through separate networks to estimate the relative transformation.
+In this paper, we propose \textbf{Equi-RO}, a novel 4D radar odometry framework built upon equivariant networks (Fig.~\ref{Fig:first_overview}).
+We design a pre-processing pipeline to derive invariant Doppler features and construct a graph from the point cloud to mitigate noise and sparsity.
+Compared with raw point sets or voxel grids, a graph representation explicitly connects spatially and kinematically consistent neighbors, which can suppress isolated noise and stabilize feature extraction for 4D radar point clouds.
 The invariant velocity features and equivariant network design enable our method to remain robust in challenging real-world driving scenarios, where existing methods often degrade.
-Leveraging both a public dataset \cite{zhang2023ntu4dradlm} and a self-collected dataset, we demonstrate consistent improvements over state-of-the-art 4D mmWave radar odometry approaches.
+Leveraging both a public dataset~\cite{zhang2023ntu4dradlm} and a self-collected dataset, we demonstrate consistent improvements over state-of-the-art 4D radar odometry approaches.

 In summary, our main contributions are as follows:

 \begin{enumerate}[1.]